 Indeed, another common reaction of white fragility is to claim that one is “not feeling safe.”
 Can such persons imagine how black people – who fear that they could be killed by police for no reason any day – feel when a white person, in a simple, rational, even academic conversation, claims to not feel safe in their presence?

-Whites who respond in these manners to the mere question of privilege are, like my older chickens claiming their pecking order, merely attempting to restore the equilibrium that existed prior to the disturbance.
+Whites who respond in these manners to the mere question of privilege are, like my older chickens, claiming their pecking order, merely attempting to restore the equilibrium that existed prior to the disturbance.

 From Chickens to Goats

 The myth of American Innocence is in another period when great tears in its fabric are becoming clear to larger and larger numbers of us.
 How does our culture respond?
 By identifying – and sacrificing – the appropriate scapegoats.
-And no matter how or for how long our society has changed, out primary scapegoat has remained the black man.
+And no matter how or for how long our society has changed, white America’s primary scapegoat has remained the black man.
 And our primary method of restoring our comfort and our sense of personal and cultural innocence – let’s call it mythological equilibrium – is to sacrifice him.

 Every twenty-eight hours, somewhere in America, a cop kills a black person.
 Forty percent of the time, the black person is unarmed.
-This has been true for a long time.
+This has been true for a long, long time.
 The only difference is that now we hear about it online pretty quickly.
 But our awareness of these crimes has not reduced their frequency.
 And this is because their continuing occurrence is not only a political issue; it’s a mythological one as well.

 The old story of who we are as Americans no longer works.
 Almost everyone knows this.
 But the new story has not made itself clear to us yet.
 And until it does – that is, until we imagine it – the older chickens of our mad society will continue to do what they feel they have to do in order to restore that evil, racial equilibrium.
 And many liberals will continue to deny their privilege so as to feel comfortable again.
 But the newer chickens are already in the coop.